thediveo/lxkns/docs/model.md

   namespaces owned by a specific "user" namespace.
 This interface is available only on "user" namespaces.

-## Linux Namespaces and Processes
+## Namespaces and Processes & Tasks

-While not all namespaces are necessarily always related to processes, many namespaces usually have processes "attached" to them.
-Not least is the `proc` filesystem an important place to discover namespaces. `lxkns` automatically discovers the tree of processes, and the links between processes and namespaces.
+While not all namespaces are necessarily always related to processes (and thus tasks), many namespaces usually have processes (and tasks) "attached" to them.
+Not least is the `proc` filesystem an important place to discover namespaces.
+`lxkns` automatically discovers the tree of processes, and the links between processes and namespaces.
+It additionally discovers the tasks of all processes and again the namespaces the tasks are attached to.

 ![Processes and Namespaces](_images/lxkns-processes.svg)